mitre/caldera/README.md

 Then queue up a new operation, passing in an operation name (test1), adversary ID (1), group ID (1) and jitter fraction.
 The fraction determines how often each agent will check in with CALDERA.
 The below fraction means it will be between every 3 to 5 seconds.
-Finally, start your operation and confirm it is in progress.
+Finally, start your operation and confirm it is in progress by viewing all operations.
+The operation will have completed when a finish timestamp is visible.
 ```
 monitor >>> qu test1 1 1 3/5
 monitor >>> st 1